metriccaution/clockwork-gremlin/README.md

 Time recording happens by creating / updating intervals, with a start and stop time.

 The CLI allows for updating the most recent interval, or creating new intervals.
-When specifying an (optional time), the format is `hour:minute`, e.g. (`12:30`).

 To create a new interval or update the start time of the most recent interval:

-    npm start -- start [time]

-A new interval will be created if the most recent interval has a stop time, otherwise, the most recent interval will be updated.
+    node dist -c=start

 ### Finishing an interval

 To finish an interval (or update the stop time of the most recent interval):

-    npm start -- stop [time]
+    node dist -c=start

 ### Viewing tracked time

-Type `npm start` to see a report of the most recent day's time.
+Type `node dist` to see a report of the most recent day's time.